 Mental Health - services delivered at the SYTF sites, include the following: Adapted Dialectical Behavior Therapy (A-DBT), Co-Occurring Disorder Treatment, Psychiatric Services, Medication Assisted Treatment (MAT), Family Therapy, Individual Psychotherapy and Crisis Intervention.
 Youth at Barry J. Nidorf and Campus Kilpatrick receive Life Skills and Parenting Programs; additionally, Campus Kilpatrick has community groups and mindful moving/yoga and Barry J. Nidorf has an implemented co-occurring disorder clinic.
 Additionally, Seeking Safety is also implemented through DMH.
+CBT is in process and implementation is targeted during the next Annual Plan year.

-- Family Engagement and Support Family engagement events are occurring and ongoing, including baby bonding visits and approved special family visits outside of the regular visitation schedule.
-Provider Showcase/open house events will also occur to host parents/guardians and supportive adults, etc. - Developmental Stage System (DSS) a revised DSS model has been implemented at SYTF locations and is regularly reviewed for effectiveness. - Education/Vocational Services program funding for Rising Scholars began in the Spring 2024 semester.
+- Family Engagement and Support Family engagement events are in process of implementation (baby bonding visits and approved special family visits outside of the regular visitation schedule, Provider Showcase/open house scheduled to occur at the end of March (2024) to host parents/guardians and supportive adults, etc.). - Developmental Stage System (DSS) a revised DSS model is in process of implementation at SYTF locations and updates will be included in the next Annual Plan submission. - Education/Vocational Services program funding for Rising Scholars will begin in the Spring 2024 semester.
 LACOE met Rising Scholars and the identified colleges to establish for the administration of dual enrollment.
-Program implementation began in April 2024 for Barry J. Nidorf, Campus Kilpatrick, and Dorothy Kirby Center for the SYTF population which includes youth attending high school.
+Program implementation is targeted in April 2024 for Barry J. Nidorf, is pending for Campus Kilpatrick and will be implemented at Dorothy Kirby Center when the SYTF population includes youth attending high school.
 College courses at Dorothy Kirby Center were implemented during the 2022-2023 Fiscal Year.
-Additionally, collaboration with post-secondary partners support students as they transition back to the community. - Employment the program design includes 20 hours of paid Personal Enrichment Training (PET) facilitated by Probation Education Services staff in SYTF.
+Additionally, collaboration with post-secondary partners support students as they transition back to their communities. - Employment the program design includes 20 hours of paid Personal Enrichment Training (PET) facilitated by Probation Education Services staff in SYTF.
 PET includes financial literacy, dressings for success, resume preparation and employment training.
-Youth participants receive an employment transition plan that they can utilize when they transition from SYTF. - Substance Use DPH-SAPC's contracted providers serve youth throughout their treatment while in custody, including as they transition to other facilities, and as they return and reintegrate into the community. - Regional Center Programming Regional Center programming is available at SYTF for youth who are Regional Center clients. - Treatment for Youth Who Have Sexually Offended Counseling for youth who have sexually offended is currently provided through specialized providers in this area of treatment as ordered by the Court.
+Youth participants receive an employment transition plan that they can utilize when they transition from SYTF. - Substance Use DPH-SAPC's contracted providers serve youth throughout their treatment while in custody, including as they transition to other facilities, and as they return and reintegrate into the community. - Regional Center Programming Regional Center programming is available at SYTF for youth who are Regional Center consumers. - Treatment for Youth Who Have Sexually Offended Counseling for youth who have sexually offended is currently provided through specialized providers in this area of treatment as ordered by the Court.